A Foolproof Solution For A Super Juicy Turkey

 Person shown as she injects the turkey and then covers it with plastic wrap.

-1. Continue with the remaining turkey: Continue the injection process throughout the turkey, including the wings, breast, thighs, and legs—20-24 times in total.
+Step 4 – Inject evenly throughout the bird: Work your way around the wings, breast, thighs, and legs, 20-24 times in total.
 Try not to massage or distribute the liquid after injecting, as the solution will naturally flow into the meat as it rests in the fridge.
-If any solution drips out of a piercing site, apply gentle pressure to the hole with a finger as you continue injecting the bird in an adjacent area.
+If any solution drips from a puncture, gently press the spot with your finger and move on to another nearby spot.

-2. Let the turkey rest: Place the turkey onto a large cooking pan, cover it with plastic wrap or aluminum foil, and refrigerate it overnight.
+Step 5 – Let it rest: Place the turkey onto a large cooking pan, cover it with plastic wrap or aluminum foil, and refrigerate it at least 4 hours or overnight.

 When to Inject Turkey?